 - Garden Tomb - Jerusalem.
 Rock cut cistern, widely (and most likely - erroneously) considered to be the site of the burial and resurrection of Jesus.

 - Golden Gate - Jerusalem.
 A site of legends, where, according to Jewish tradition, Messiah will enter Jerusalem.
-First city gate was built here several centuries BC, present one - circa 520 AD.
+First city gate was built here several centuries BC, present one - sometimes around 520 AD.
 Gates were sealed in 1541 by Suleiman the Magnificent and a Muslim cemetery was built in front of it - reportedly, to prevent Messiah from coming.

 - Jacob's Well - Nablus.
 41 m deep well, hewn in live rock some 2000 years ago.
 According to Bible, Jesus was resting here and speaking to a Samaritan women.
 A church has been constructed over the well in 384 AD, but nowadays here stands much newer church.